Radio Limerick One: Pirate operation

 During its period as a pirate, much use has been made of the Radio Data System to provide politically loaded messages to users with suitable equipment, ranging from "NO RLO NO VOTE" during a protest at the 2002 Irish General Election to "HELP RLO STOP BCI SLEEZE", a message of such length as to require scrolling.
 This only provoked more raids and court cases.

-By late 2005 the station was under the management of Gerry Hannan who also resumed his late night talk show.
+By late 2005, the station was under the management of Gerry Hannan who also resumed his late night talk show.
 The studio was moved to his local book shop.

 After a Comreg raid on 13 December 2006, the station never returned.
-The engineers and 'community groups' are now busy working on other projects.
+The engineers and 'community groups' later worked on other projects.
 Current owner Gerry Hannan announced he intended to go the legal route of IP broadcasting online.
-This involved broadcasting by web, anyone with a wireless router and broadband service could buy a WI-FI radio and tune in legally.
+This involved broadcasting by web.
 However, the service was short lived and RLO has remained off air since.

-Notable former presenters from the pirate incarnation of RLO to subsequently work on other radio stations include Francis Jones on Radio Kerry as well as John Moloney and Sean Buckley who are both now on Tipperary Mid west radio and Enda Caldwell now at Pulse 87 in New York.
-Mary Beth Henschel was Live 95FM's Executive Producer for its talk show Limerick Today for a short time.
-She then moved on to RTÉ's Lyric FM station in Limerick.

-Colm Mcgrath is in Cork and Padraig Gallagher on Newstalk.
-Fintan Moloney founded a variety of Internet-based stations & now provides mixes for Spin South West FM & presents on Party 934 in the U.S. Throughout the years some of the Live95fm presenters and staff worked for RLO.

-Other programs include comedy legend Tom O'Donnell (Dear Hearts and Gentle People), Fr.
-Cletus Noone (Noone at Night), Tony Browne (Local History show), Frank Carberry (The Politics Show), Darren Moloney (American and Irish country, Classic Love, Top 40 show), Fergus Hannon (Saturday Sportsbeat), Fintan Moloney (Solid Gold Sunday), Eric Murphy (Pillow Talk) and Sean Buckley (Buckley's People).